List of Torchwood characters: Lyn Peterfield

 Lyn Peterfield, portrayed by Dichen Lachman, is a CIA agent who serves as an antagonist to the Torchwood team in the episode "Rendition".
 It is revealed through exposition that she once had a sexual affair with Rex Matheson prior to the events of Miracle Day.
 Lyn is sent to help collect Jack and Gwen from Heathrow after they have been arrested by Matheson.
 Under the orders of Brian Friedkin, Peterfield attempts to assassinate the now mortal Jack Harkness by slipping arsenic into his cola.
 However, her plan is foiled when Jack identifies the poison and Gwen and Rex source an antidote.
 She is knocked unconscious by Gwen after insulting her capabilities and mistaking her for an Englishwoman.
-Once in the United States she attempts to defeat Rex in hand-to-hand combat once he realises the treachery of the CIA.
+Once in the United States she attempts to defeat Rex in hand-to-hand combat once he realizes the treachery of the CIA.
 However, he gains the upper hand and breaks her neck.
 Due to the effect of Miracle Day she is left still alive but with her head now on back to front.

 Lachman's casting as a CIA agent was reported alongside the casting of Havins as Esther in January 2011.
 Lachman had previously been suggested as a candidate to play Esther by End of Show writer Kevin Beaumont.
 Den of Geek's Simon Brew praised Lyn's villainous role, stating in his review of episode two that she was "the most menacing character we’ve met in the show so far, [Oswald] Danes included", in addition to the special effects shot of her twisted neck.
 Conversely, SFX's Dave Golder felt the twist involving the character at the end of the episode suffered a "case of nobody quite knowing what level to play it at."